-(2) The Court of Appeal, sitting as a full Court, may waive the immunity.
+(2) The Presidium may waive the immunity.

 (3) Where immunity has been waived and criminal proceedings are instituted against a judge, he shall be tried, in any of the Contracting States, only by the court competent to judge the members of the highest national judiciary.